hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 ## RNN
 * RNN is trying to help analysis on a sequence, so that there could be more context, and therefore they are often used in NLP.
+* RNN can also be applied to images, see [example here][53]
+  * Each image can be considered as "height" number of sequences that each sequence with length of "width"
+* If CNN is characterized by the convolution of kernels across the input feature map, RNN output is a function not only of the current input but also of the previous output or hidden states
 ### RNN Tips
 * Deal with very long sequence in a cheaper way
   * Add 1 D convnet before RNN layer, the convnet will turn the long input sequence into much shorter (downsampled) sequences of higher-level features.
 This sequence of extracted features then becomes the input to the RNN part of the network. the performance may not improve but it's cheaper to run with RNN only
   * [check example here][38]
+* For all the RNNs, increasing the number of "units" can increase the learning capacity
-* Stacking recurrent layers to increase the learning capacity
+* Stacking recurrent layers will also increase the learning capacity
   * But for simple problem, it may not necessary
   * Make sure adding more recurrent layers won't make overfitting too bad
   * In keras, `return_sequences=True` for each recorrent layer except the last one